perilsensitive/skcmaputil/README.md

 skcmaputil
 ==========
-skcmaputil (for 'Shovel Knight Controller Map Utility') is exactly that: a utility for viewing and modifying the SDL GameController mapping lists stored in Shovel Knight's global.pak file.
+skcmaputil (for 'Shovel Knight Controller Map Utility') is a utility for viewing and modifying the SDL GameController mapping lists stored in Shovel Knight's global.pak file.

 Supported Platforms
 -------------------